 When you do trade Bitcoin and other cryptocurrencies at Coinjar, you only have the option of going long.
 This means that you can’t speculate on the market going down in value.
-If this is something that you want to do, then you’ll need to use a platform like eToro.
+If this is something that you want to do, then you’ll need to use a platform like Coinbase.

 What cryptocurrencies does Coinjar support?